AnkitYande/TwitterCopy/README.md

 ## MERN Stack Twitter Copy
 A full stack twitter clone that allows users to create profiles, make tweets, and like other’s tweets which are stored in a mongoDB database and diplayed in a react application.
-Accounts are authenticated with JWT tokens.
+Accounts are encrypted and authenticated with JWT tokens.

 Frontend viewable at: https://ankityande.github.io/TwitterCopy/ (backend not connected, can be used if backend server is running locally on localhost:5000)